linode/docs/docs/applications/big-data/big-data-in-the-linode-cloud-streaming-data-processing-with-apache-storm.md

     Save and close the editor.

-6. Using `sudo`, open `~/storm-linode/cluster_manager.sh` in a text editor and change the following configuration settings to customize where and how the Cluster Manager Linode is created:
+6. Open `~/storm-linode/cluster_manager.sh` in a text editor and change the following configuration settings to customize where and how the Cluster Manager Linode is created:

     -  `ROOT_PASSWORD`:
         This is the root user's password for the Cluster Manager Linode and is **required** to create the node.
 Set this to a secure password of your choice.
 Linode requires the root password to contain at least 2 of these 4 character types – lower case characters, upper case characters, numeric characters and symbolic characters.